Eddie Alexander

 Eddie Alexander (born 10 August 1964) is a Scottish former cyclist and a multiple national champion on the track in the tandem sprint.

+Early life

+He worked at the CEGB in Barnwood in Gloucestershire, and lived Abbeymead.

 Cycling career

 He won a bronze medal in the sprint at the 1986 Commonwealth Games in Edinburgh.
 He was fourth in the sprint at the 1988 Olympic Games in Seoul.

 Alexander is a six times British track champion, winning the British National Individual Sprint Championships in 1987 and 1988, the British National Individual Time Trial Championships in 1985 and 1987 and the British National Tandem Sprint Championships in 1987 and 1988.